PaulPoandl/AI-Command-Hub/README.md

 # AI-Command-Hub

 Introducing our AI library - an all-in-one solution for anyone looking to integrate artificial intelligence into their work.
-Our Python app offers a range of AI engines, including four from OpenAI and Wolframalpha, along with a powerful chatbot system.
+Our Python app offers a range of AI engines, including OpenAI and also the Wolframalpha Library, along with a powerful chatbot system.

 One unique feature is "Chatty," a chatbot that responds to specific commands, making it easy to use and navigate.
 Additionally, you can create your own chatbot with our Q&A Companion, where you can write your own answersheet and choose your preferred response.